the MAC:

 Our contribution to lexicaliztation is "boostering" - bidding for admission and acting as a booster for scholarships and capital projects, or pre-alumni giving if you will.

-Bidding will start at the full enrollment for your child, and for the full costs of a scholarship candidate (currently projected at $330,000 per candidate), plus $10,000 to support other needs of the scholarship candidate over the three years, that are not included in other institutions scholarship packages - if they are in such a situation that they require the scholarship, then it is likely they and their families need assistance to travel to and from our locations.
+Bidding will start at the full enrollment for your child, and for the full costs of a scholarship candidate (currently projected at $330,000 per candidate), plus $10,000 to support other needs of the scholarship candidate over the three years because it is likely they and their families need assistance to travel to and from our locations, and other costs/items not in the budget that others might naturally have already.

 Our capital wish list will receive the balance of the winning bid.